usnistgov/trojai-example/README.md

 ## Output Logs

-When your submission is run, all output logs are uploaded to the TrojAI NIST Google Drive upon completion.
-The log files are then shared just with your team email (the logs are not posted publicly).
+When your submission is run, the first 1 MB (megabyte) of output logs are uploaded to the TrojAI NIST Google Drive upon completion.
+That log file is then shared just with your team email (the logs are not posted publicly).

 The log will be named "<team name>.sts.out" or "<team name>.es.out" depending on which server the job ran on (Smoke Test Server = STS, or Evaluation Server = ES).